nsreeen/Interpreter/README.md

-An interpreter for a made up calculator language, written in python.
+An interpreter for a made up calculator language, written for python 3.

 To run the repl type "python repl.py" into your terminal.